You’ve come to the right place if you’re interested in scratch bowling.

 Is It Better to Use a Heavy or Light Bowling Ball?

 The heavier the bowling ball, the better, as it will have greater impact, carry more power, and have more hooking potential than a lightweight bowling ball.
+But be sure you are able to properly control the ball you choose.
 When two bowling balls are thrown at the same pace, the heavier ball will be able to knock down more pins.

 What Is a Mother in Law in Bowling?